 The former Fort Ord Army base is adjacent to Monterey Bay in northwestern Monterey County, California, bordering the cities of Seaside, Sand City, Monterey, and Del Rey Oaks to the south and Marina to the north.
 Fort Ord served primarily as a base for infantry troops (foot soldiers) beginning in 1917 until closure in 1994.
 When it was in use, Fort Ord operated like a small city.
 Military training and base facilities (base landfill, sewage treatment plant, vehicle maintenance shops, etc.) resulted in the release of hazardous substances and pollutants into the soil and groundwater and munitions and explosives of concern in former training areas.
-The Army has been conducting investigation and cleanup activities at the former Fort Ord under the
+The Army has been conducting investigation and cleanup activities at the former Fort Ord under Superfund law since 1990, with the oversight of EPA and the State.